BenedyktKajzerek/soundit/README.md

     - `urls.py` - Application URLs.
     - `utils.py` - Handles user authentication with streaming services and retrieves playlists from connected services.
     - `views.py` - Contains all application views and manages user authorization with streaming services.
-  - `.env` - Necessary variables for Spotify and YouTube API.
+  - `.env` - API keys for Spotify and YouTube.
     - CLIENT_ID="", CLIENT_SECRET="", CLIENT_ID_YT="", CLIENT_SECRET_YT="", API_KEY_YT = ''

 # Installation
+Soundit integrates with the Google (YouTube) and Spotify APIs.
+To enable the application to function and obtain API keys, you must create developer apps on both platforms.
+These keys are already stored in a `.env` file.
 - Clone this repository
 - Navigate to the project directory
 - Install necessary packages: `pip install -r requirements.txt`